Clean, Separate, Cook, Chill

 Why you should never wash meat or poultry and other important tips, such as how to avoid cross contamination, how to thaw foods properly and more available via videos.

-To encourage developing safe food habits at an early, families can use Kid’s Games and Activities such as Bac Drop – a fill-in-the-blank story template, Scrub Club – an interactive website that teaches children the proper way to wash their hands, coloring pages, activity sheets and placemats as well as kid-friendly recipes.
+To encourage developing safe food habits at an early age, families can use Kid’s Games and Activities such as Bac Drop – a fill-in-the-blank story template, Scrub Club – an interactive website that teaches children the proper way to wash their hands, coloring pages, activity sheets and placemats as well as kid-friendly recipes.
 Use the Download Center to find other child-friendly materials including a handwashing song and food safety curricula and programs for kids.